Frequently Asked Questions About Getting A Line of Credit

 What are the types of lines of credit?

-Lines of credit come in a few forms.
-Firstly, there are personal lines of credit and business lines of credit.
-Then there are secured lines of credit (which are backed by collateral of some kind, so in the event that you don’t pay back what you owe, the lender can claim that collateral as a form of payment), and unsecured lines of credit.
-There are also some more specific types: student lines of credit, designed for paying tuition fees and other costs associated with post-secondary education; and home equity lines of credit (HELOCs), a form of secured line of credit that uses your home as collateral.
+Firstly, there are personal lines of credit and business ones.
+Then there are secured and an unsecured line of credit.
+Secured means are backed by collateral, so in the event that you don’t pay back what you owe, the lender can claim that collateral as a form of payment), There are also some more specific types of a line of credit including: student lines of credit, designed for paying tuition fees and other costs associated with post-secondary education; and home equity lines of credit (HELOCs).
+A HELOC is secured against your home.
 HELOCs in particular are very common in Canada.

 How can I use a line of credit?